pili0224/-privacypolicy/README.md

 8. Security

-We implement appropriate technical and organizational measures to protect your data, but no system is 100% secure.
+We take reasonable and appropriate technical and organizational measures to safeguard your personal data.
+However, please note that no method of transmission over the Internet or method of electronic storage is completely secure

 9. Your Rights